blake8steak/Flixster/README.md

 * [X] User can **scroll through current movies** from the Movie Database API
 * [X] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ X For each movie displayed, user can see the following details:
+* [X] For each movie displayed, user can see the following details:
   * [X] Title, Poster Image, Overview (Portrait mode)
   * [X] Title, Backdrop Image, Overview (Landscape mode)
 * [X] Allow user to view details of the movie including ratings within a separate activity